benformosa/braindead/README.md

 * Support config file from command line
 * Convert to a class
 * Add an enable field to services
-* Support tcp service check
+* Option to only check services file